 This dedicated team will lead your COPB50, COPB51 and COPB52 courses, laying the foundation for success in your co-op job search.
 With their guidance, you’ll develop your cover letter and resume for a competitive job search process, hone your interview skills, and refine strategies to land your co-op jobs.

 Work Term Engagement Coordinators

-When searching for jobs and while on work term, Andrea and Deanna are your main points of contact.
-They’ll facilitate your work term courses (COPD11, COPD12, and COPD13), and will provide additional in-person support during office hours and individual appointment times.
+When searching for jobs and while on work term, your Work Term Engagement Coordinators are your main points of contact.
+They’ll facilitate your job search and work term transition courses (COPC98 and COPC99), and will provide additional in-person support during office hours and individual appointment times.
 During those times, you can get hands-on support with customizing your resume and cover letter, as well as advice on how to improve your interview performance.

 Business Development Coordinators

 Think of the Business Development Team as your dedicated industry experts.
 As co-op representatives, they’re out in the world every day, attending trade shows and telling prospective employers about the elite group of co-op students available at UTSC.
 They are an integral part of the co-op team's success.
 You'll likely meet them when you 're on work term, during your mid-term visit with you and your employer.

 This team oversees many of the administrative elements of the office, including: posting jobs, scheduling interviews, and extending job offers.
 They’re the team that keeps our operation running smoothly.
 They also support the staff, students and employers if technical issues are encountered with our software systems.

 This team oversees the direction of the co-op program.
 You might run into them at co-op celebrations and events, or meet with them to discuss your status in the program, work permits, exceptions, or withdrawals from the co-op program.

 Program Advisor & Co-op Program Supervisor